-1382 Physics II (Electricity and Magnetism((W,SP)
+1382 Physics II [Electicity and Magnetism](W,SP)

 A course in the basic principles of electricity and magnetism.
-Major topics include electric charge and fields, capacitance and resistance, currents, DC circuits, magnetic forces and fields, magnetic properties of matter, induced electromotive force, and alternating current.
+Major topics include electric charge and fields, capacitance and resistance, currents, DC circuits, magnetic forces and fields, magnetic properties of matter, induced electromovice forse, and alternating current.
 Related laboratory and demonstrations. \$1.00 lab fee.

-1383 Physics III (Heating, Matter, and Waves) (A,SP,SU)
+1383 Physics III [Properties of Matter](A,SP,SU)

 A course in the basic principles associated with the mechanical and thermal properties of matter.
-Major topics include elasticity, fluid mechanics, heat and temperature, energy transformations, heat transfer, ideal and real gases, thermodynamics, vibrations and wave motion.
+Major topics include elasticity, fluid mechanics, hear and temperature, energy transformations, heat transfer, ideal and real gases, thermodynamics, vibrations and wave motion.
 Related laboratory and demonstrations. \$1.00 lab fee.

-1384 Physics IV (Light and Modern Physics) (On Demand)
+1384 Physics IV [Light and Modern Physics] (W)

 A course in the basic principles of electromagnetic waves, physical and geometric optics, and atomic theory.
 Applications of the principles to optical instrumentation, electron vacuum tubes, solid state electron devices, X-ray tubes, and lasers are featured.
-Related laboratory and demonstrations, \$1.00 lab fee.
+Related laboratory and demonstrations. \$1.00 lab fee.

-1392 Medical Physics I (Mechanics and Heat) (On Demand) A course in the basic principles of mechanics and heat.
-The relationship between theory and experiment is emphasized through problemsolving, laboratory exercises and demonstrations.
+1392 Medical Physics I [Mechanics and Heat](On Demand)

+A course in the basic principles of mechanics and hear.
+The relationship between theory and experiment is emphasized through problem-solving, laboratory exercises and demonstrations.
 Applications to physiology are featured, and include such topics as biomechanics, circulation, respiration, body heat production and heat transfer. \$1.00 lab fee.